suptext/suptext.github.io/docs/more/2024/07/22/failing-in-the-open.md

 But as most things in life, shielding your dependants from hardship or downplaying restless nights rarely has the intended effect.

 *We need room to fail in order to learn.*
-Sometimes that room will be massive.
+And sometimes that room will be massive.
-Preventing failure on a system’s level however, is doing a disservice to the how people acquire technical skills, hone their basic vocabularies and become proficient users.
+But dissuading failure on a system’s level is a massive disservice to the how people acquire technical skills, hone their base vocabularies and become proficient users.
 Mind, I am not advocating everyone to become as fluent as a full-blown systems engineer, making our systems more error prone, or having developers mindlessly ‘push to prod’ and see what happens.
 I rather draw attention to how building systems that prevent us from making mistakes, can lead to a situation where we don’t even know how technically mute we are until we are suddenly put to the test.